lakkatv/lakka-website/partials/step-5-a20.md

 Follow the following steps:

-1. Insert an SD card into  the Cubieboard 2 / Cubietruck
+1. Insert a SD card into  the Cubieboard 2 / Cubietruck
 2. Connect a HDMI wire from your Cubieboard 2 / Cubietruck to your TV
 3. Power on your TV screen
 4. Plug in an ethernet wire (optional)